Tamtian/Class/README.md

 # Curriculum
-This repository contains just my homework of my class.
+This repository contains just my homework of my courses.